 Intended audience and prerequisite knowledge

-This course is aimed at development and testing practitioners that want to learn more about service virtualization, and how to improve your development and testing efforts using WireMock.
+This workshop is aimed at development and testing practitioners that want to learn more about service virtualization, and how to improve your development and testing efforts using WireMock.
 Participants are expected to have some prior experience in Java software or automation development.

 Delivery and group size